 Lean on Friends and Family

 Friends and family can be a source of support as well.
-If you notice signs that you aren't coping well, simply spending time with a family member or friend can help get you through a crisis.
-Make it a priority to nurture your friendships, and ask loved ones to tell you when you begin to act out of control with your partners.
-Friendships often suffer when you have romantic addictions, so it can help to act proactively to maintain these connections.
+If you notice signs that you aren’t coping well, simply spending time with a family member or friend can help get you through a crisis.
+Make it a priority to nurture your friendships and ask loved ones to tell you when you begin to act out of control with your partners.
+Friendships often suffer when you have a love addiction, so it can help to act proactively to maintain these connections.
+Friends and family can keep you occupied with other activities – those you would normally enjoy.

 Take Steps to Feel Better About Yourself

-You must acknowledge that you are worthy of love and happiness regardless of your partners or relationship status.
+You must acknowledge that you are worthy of love and happiness regardless of your partner or relationship status.
 Invest in yourself so that you have reasons to feel good about your life.
 Develop new skills.
 Take a class.
-Think about your job?
+Think about your job.
 Are you happy there?
-If not it may be time to look into moving on.
+If not, it may be time to look into moving on.
+Making positive life changes can spill over into your love life too.
+As you gain a greater sense of self-worth, you will also increase your desire for a healthy romantic relationship.

 Someone with an unhealthy connection to romance or love can have healthy relationships.
 However, it is up to them to manage their addictions.
-You can't force the person addicted to change.
+You can’t force the love-addicted to change.
 You can only determine how you react to their unhealthy choices.
-It is also up to you to decide if you are up to the emotional challenges that lie ahead.
+It is also up to you to decide if you are up to the emotional challenges that lie ahead with this person.

-Here are some tips to navigating relationships and learning when your concerns should set off some serious alarms:
+Here are some tips for navigating relationships and learning when your concerns should set off some serious alarms:

-• Blocking access to your family or job is a reason to leave
+- Block access to your family and job.
+If they do not honor this, it is a reason to leave

-• Encourage the person you are with to take care of their health
+- Encourage the person you are with to take care of their health.
+If they refuse to explore treatment options, you should probably leave

 The individual you love is not responsible for the emotions they experience.
 However, they are accountable for the way that they choose to act.
-You can recognize that this is an illness, but also that there are behavioral components that make accountability absolutely a must.
+You can recognize that love addiction is an illness, but also that there are behavioral components that make accountability absolutely a must.

-Encourage your partner to get help controlling unhealthy impulses, but recognize their life choices belong to them.
+Encourage your partner to get help controlling unhealthy impulses but recognize their life choices belong to them.
 If they sabotage your relationship with unhealthy addictive behaviors, they are responsible for that.
+If they refuse to pursue treatment options, it’s time to go.
 Sadly, many people have to torpedo some personal relationships before they seek help and support.

 Finally, it may help you to do some research to increase your understanding.
-Just don't fall into a pattern of getting too involved or doing the work of getting better for them.
+There is no statistical manual for you to consult about success rates.
+Just don’t fall into a pattern of getting too involved or doing the work of getting better for them.
 Still, finding some articles with reliable research can be helpful.
 This can help you understand the unhealthy behaviors you may witness.